 We’ve already covered what graduate employers really want, but here are the top skills graduate employers are looking for:

-Top graduate skills
+Top graduate skills all employers look for

 - Decision making skills